AluBhorta/sam-dynamodb-s3-export/README.md

 ### permissions: Github OIDC and IAM roles

+follow the links below to learn more about how Github Actions securely interact with AWS:

 - https://github.com/aws-actions/configure-aws-credentials
 - https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services

-warning: the 'IAMRoleForPipeline' role is currently given 'AdministratorAccess' for simplicity. for further security, you should modify it to only allow least privilege access.
+warning: the `IAMRoleForPipeline` role is currently given `AdministratorAccess` for simplicity. for further security, you should modify it to only allow least privilege access.